Adding Sparse Fieldset Support to OpenAPI Specs

 '200':

-description: Resource projection
+description: User resource or projection

 content: